osmphp-archived/osmdocs-docs/using-sftp/osmsync.md

 ## Working With Files

-Just edit files in `{project_path}/osmdocs.com` directory, create new ones, delete obsolete files - all the changes will be automatically uploaded to our server.
+Just edit files in `{project_path}/osmdocs.com` directory, create new ones, delete obsolete files - all the changes will be automatically uploaded to OsmDocs server.

 Use any [Markdown editor](../markdown-editors.html) of your choice.
-Internally we open `{project_path}/osmdocs.com` as Atom project and use [Atom Markdown plugins](../markdown-editors/atom.html) for editing.
+Internally I open `{project_path}/osmdocs.com` as Atom project and use [Atom Markdown plugins](../markdown-editors/atom.html) for editing.

 After making changes, open the book in the browser by clicking on a book link in `My Books` page of your OsmDocs account and see how the changes look like.